Features new to Windows 8: Bundled apps

-A number of apps are included in the standard installation of Windows 8, including Mail (an email client), People (a contact manager), Calendar (a calendaring app), Messaging (an IM client), Photos (an image viewer), Music (an audio player), Video (a video player), Camera (a webcam or digital camera client), SkyDrive, Reader (an e-book reader), and six other apps that expose Bing services (Search, News, Finance, Weather, Travel and Sports).
+A number of apps are included in the standard installation of Windows 8, including Mail (an email client), People (a contact manager), Calendar (a calendaring app), Messaging (an IM client), Photos (an image viewer), Music (an audio player), Video (a video player), Camera (a webcam or digital camera client), SkyDrive (later renamed as OneDrive due to legal reasons), Reader (an PDF, XPS and e-book reader), and six other apps that expose Bing services (Search, News, Finance, Weather, Travel and Sports).

-Windows 8.1 adds Calculator, Alarm Clock, Sound Recorder, Reading List, Food & Drink, Health & Fitness, Help + Tips, Scan, and a file manager integrated in the SkyDrive app.
+Windows 8.1 adds Calculator, Alarms & Clock, Sound Recorder, Reading List, Food & Drink, Health & Fitness, Help + Tips, Scan, and a file manager integrated in the SkyDrive app.

 Windows 8 also includes a Metro-style system component called PC Settings which exposes a small portion of Control Panel settings.
 Windows 8.1 improves this component to include more options that were previously exclusive to Control Panel.
 Windows 8.1 Update adds additional options to PC Settings.

 Start screen

 The new Start screen in Windows 8 replaces the Start menu seen in previous versions of Windows.

 Windows 8 introduces a new form of start menu called Start screen, which resembles the home screen of Windows Phone, and is shown in place of the desktop on startup.
 The Start screen serves as the primary method of launching applications and consists of a grid of app tiles which can be arranged into columnar groups; groups can be arranged with or without group names.
 App tiles can either be small (taking up 1 square) or large (taking up 2 squares) in size and can also display dynamic content provided by their corresponding apps, such as notifications and slide shows.
 Users can arrange individual app tiles or entire groups.
 An additional section of the Start screen called "All Apps" can be accessed via a right click from the mouse or an upward swipe and will display all installed apps categorized by their names.
 A semantic zoom feature is available for both the Start screen and "All Apps" view which enables users to target a specific area or group on the screen.
 The Start screen can uninstall apps directly.

 Windows 8.1 makes the following changes to the Start screen: